 I learned so much for the high school students as they were so inquisitive about America and everything they had heard or seen about the United States in movies.
 We were the special guests in multiple English classes throughout the week.
 We participated in multiple gymnastics classes throughout the week as well and I must say, I found the gymnastics and physical exercises to be less intense than the ones we went through the week prior in Viborg, but I think that was because Aagaard Efterskole has a high school level exercise program, while Viborg had college level physical exercise intensity!
 Truth be told, it actually was probably due to being accustomed to the physical activity we had participated in the week before in Viborg!
 We loved our time at Aagaard Efterskole, talking with the students, sharing cultures, eating together in the cafeteria, having snowball fights and of course participating in all the Danish Gymnastics with the students.
 It was definitely a week that I will never forget!

 The city of Kolding and the Ågård Efterskole was a wonderful place to spend our third week in Denmark to experience Danish culture and the community building Danish gymnastics creates amongst a group of people!
-Make sure to check out some of the other Danish cities we visited, including Copenhagen and Viborg, on our month long cultural immersion experience in Denmark.
+Make sure to check out some of the other Danish cities we visited, including Copenhagen, Viborg and Aarhus on our month long cultural immersion experience in Denmark.

 Check out the map below to see where Kolding is located at!